dominique jackson on hosting nyc's pride parade, 'pose,' and how ballroom saved her life

-As I was sitting at my desk as the director of programmes at the LGBT and trans non-profit Destination Tomorrow in 2017 (which is now the Bronx LGBT Community Center), that is when I realised that the trauma that I faced was so important for me to do the job I now had because I was able to relate and I was able to listen.
+As I was sitting at my desk as the director of programs at the LGBT and trans non-profit Destination Tomorrow in 2017 (which is now the Bronx LGBT Community Center), that is when I realized that the trauma that I faced was so important for me to do the job I now had because I was able to relate and I was able to listen.
 I was sitting in front of trans women and understanding the issue they faced.
 When they were talking about homelessness, rape and molestation, I was able to relate to them and bring them to a point where the person in front of them was someone who lived it.
-That helped me realise my traumas were for a purpose, even though they were terrible.
+That helped me realize my traumas were for a purpose, even though they were terrible.
 It also helped for the role I play on TV today.
 The strength to live through them, the many nights I spent crying, that the next day wouldn’t come to me, every morning the son opened my eyes and I knew I had to keep fighting.

 How are you inspired to give back and help people?

 I lived some stuff that was horrible and I don’t think that anyone should have to live that.
 If I can help them escape it, or if they are living it, to let them know that they can get through it by seeing the work I have done.